makaralis/Alisa-Makarova-21-10-2021/README.md

  # welcome to weather web app

- The app helps allows you to see current weather and 5-day daily forecast.<br />
+ The app allows you to see current weather and 5-day daily forecast.<br />
  You can also to see the weather of your location simply by enabling the browser to use your location.<br />
  You can save each city from the list to favorites by clicking on the heart icon.<br />
  You can alse switch the theme or the temperature units.<br />